 - Made within the last 90 days

 Unlike card transactions, disputes involving bank transfer transactions are final and cannot be appealed.

 In the event of a dispute, the relevant funds will be returned to your client and your business will be charged a non-refundable $25 fee.

 If you sense a client may soon file a dispute against your business, we strongly recommend you contact that client to try and resolve the matter privately.

-Yes, bank transfers are only available for invoices of $100 or more.
+Yes, bank transfers are only available for estimate deposits or invoice subtotals of $20 or more.

-Yes, as long as the partial payment is more than $100, your client can make a partial payment for an invoice using a bank transfer.
+Yes, as long as the partial payment is more than $20, your client can make a partial payment for an estimate or invoice using a bank transfer.